This article discusses troubleshooting solutions for issues encountered monitoring or filtering student web browsing.

 How do I set up the filtering of student web browsing?

 We encourage schools and districts to choose the one that works best for them, since they were not designed to be used at the same time.
 More information on these filters is included here.

 Some tips on selecting a web filter:

 If your students are predominantly using a combination of devices on school grounds, the DNS web filter is often the best solution for your school.
 It allows you to filter the browsing of any device connected to your school network(s).
 You also view web filter reports to review blocked and allowed networking activity.

 How do I set up the monitoring of student Chrome or Edge browsing?

-- The Chrome and Edge web monitoring extensions are only able to monitor the webpage titles and searches in the browser.
-In other words, the extension does not contribute to monitoring emails, documents, and images on student accounts.
+- The Chrome and Edge web monitoring extensions do not monitor emails, documents, and images on student accounts.
 The Bark Google marketplace app is what contributes to the account-level monitoring (Gmail, Drive) for Google Workspace, and the Bark O365 app is what contributes to the account-level monitoring (Outlook, OneDrive) for Office 365.

-- Make sure you select the proper OUs/active directories/groups when you're taking steps to deploy the Chrome or Edge extension.
+- Make sure you select the proper OUs/active directories/groups when you're deploying the Chrome or Edge extension.
 For example, do not deploy the extension to a Staff OU/group unless that is your intention.

-- Keep in mind that when you deploy a Chrome or Edge extension to an OU/active directory/group, it may also deploy it to its sub-groups, if they exist.
+- When you deploy a Chrome or Edge extension to an OU/active directory/group, it may also deploy it to its sub-groups, if they exist.

 - The Chrome or Edge web monitoring extensions do not filter or block browsing, but they do detect and alert on issues found in students' browsing on Chrome or Edge.
 If you'd like to filter or block browsing, set up one of the web filters as well.
-For information on the difference between web monitoring and web filtering, see here.
+For information on the difference between web monitoring and web filtering, click here.

 Can I set up both the web filtering extension and the web monitoring extension on my domain?

 Can I set up both the DNS web filter and the web filtering extension on my domain?